cbfacademy/intro-to-java-course/README.md

 java -version
 ```

-You should get the an ouput similar to this one:
+You should get an ouput similar to this one:

 ```bash
 openjdk version "17.0.6" 2023-01-23